 Types of internships that may be available:

-- Translator internships – for Australian-based or international students enrolled at the University of New South Wales or Monash University in language degrees.
+- Translator internships – for Australian-based or international students enrolled at the University of New South Wales or Monash University in Translation degrees.
 Interns will work in the Communication Section under the direct supervision of the relevant Translation Team Coordinator for a maximum of two weeks.

 - Antarctic and Southern Ocean Internship – is the main component of a unit, offered in conjunction with the University of Tasmania, involving a six to ten week supervised placement in either the Secretariat for the Agreement for the Conservation of Albatrosses and Petrels (ACAP) or the CCAMLR Secretariat.